 Cheating is unethical and, therefore, prohibited.
 If it is determined that cheating occurred, then the student will receive an 'F' for the course letter grade, a zero for the course numeric grade, and will be removed from the program.
+Additionally, students who are HII employees will be referred to Labor Relations who will investigate the suspected cheating.
+HII employees who are deteremined to have cheated are subject to disciplinary action up to and including discharge from the company.
 Please refer to the Academic Ethics Guidelines for The Apprentice School and the Honor Pledge distribution from orientation.